Skip to main content

 The distinction between asking about tobacco use and testing for it is a cornerstone of the ADA’s application to wellness programs.
 A wellness program that relies on a health risk assessment questionnaire where you self-report your tobacco use is not considered a disability-related inquiry under the ADA.

 Conversely, when an employer requires a biometric screening, such as a blood or urine test, to detect the presence of nicotine, the program falls under the purview of the ADA.
-This is because the test is a designed to reveal information about your physiological state.
+This is because the test is a medical examination designed to reveal information about your physiological state.

 Intermediate